 Studying Politics & International Relations at Essex will train you to question everything with confidence, to support opinions with strong evidence and have the courage to challenge others.
 We encourage you to be daring and bold, and to support your thinking with the broadest range of facts and ideas.

 Our Department of Government has an outstanding record of teaching, research and publication.
-We are rated top in the UK for research (REF 2014), and have consistently been the highest-rated politics department in the country since national assessments began.
-We are also ranked 7th in the UK for Politics and International Studies in the QS World University Rankings by Subject 2021.
+We are 6th in UK for research power in politics and international studies (Times Higher Education research power measure, Research Excellence Framework 2021).
+We are also ranked 9th in the UK for Politics and International Studies in the QS World University Rankings by Subject 2022.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.